 Loan-to-valuation ratio restrictions

 LVR lending restrictions differ depending on whether a loan is secured by residential investment property or owner-occupied residential property.
-The current limits that apply to bank lending to investors and owner-occupiers are shown below.
+The previous limits that applied to bank lending to investors and owner-occupiers are shown below.

 Investor loans – 40% deposit / 5% of investor lending

 LVR lending restrictions are tighter for investor loans due to the higher risks associated with this type of loan.
 The current policy classifies investor loans as high-LVR if they are more than 60% of the property’s value, and restricts high-LVR lending to no more than 5% of a bank’s total new investor lending.

 Owner occupier loans – 20% deposit / 10% limit for high LVR loans

 This class of loan is for borrowing secured against owner occupied property.
 The current policy classifies owner occupier loans as high-LVR if they are more than 80% of the property’s value, and restricts high-LVR lending to no more than 10% of a bank’s total new owner-occupier lending.